Impact Stories

 A self-described “non-traditional student,” Harris works full time remotely and commutes to campus.
 When asked what she would say to Lindy Radow, the namesake of one of her scholarship awards, Harris said “Thank you for supporting our college and seeing the benefit of the humanities programs and how much we can bring to society.”

-Stacy Adams, Senior, English Education major
+Stacy Adams, Senior, English Education Major

 Stacy Adams is pursuing a dream that has been years in the making.
 As the eldest of four daughters raised by her single mother, Adams initially pursued an academic path that would have led to a more profitable profession, but it wasn’t her passion.
 After two years she dropped out, worked for two years, then chose to pursue her calling to teach.
 As an English Education major graduating in May 2023, Adams is thrilled to have been awarded scholarships that will fully cover her senior year at KSU.
 She is the recipient of English Education Outstanding Future Teacher of Color Award, the Excellence in English Education Award, and the GAP Scholarship.
 Adams recounts that after logging in to her Owl Express finance account page and seeing the scholarships posted and a balance of $0.00, that the feeling was “indescribable.”